umamiMike/hugo-PaperMod/README.md

 This is a Fork of [adityatelange/hugo-PaperMod](https://github.com/adityatelange/hugo-PaperMod)

 It has mostly been for my own experimentation, so many things are in a WIP state.
 I welcome feedback.
+You can demo it [here](https://umamimike.github.io/hugo-PaperMod/).

 ## New features